LSatan/ESP32-S3-VPinball-LED-Software/README.md

 # 🚀 ESP32-S3 Ultimate VPin LED Controller (All-in-One Framework)
+# Attention!
+The frame rates for the USB example are no longer up to date.
+The update rate has improved massively.
+When I have taken new measurements, I will update the table.

 A high-performance, cost-effective, and fully automated "drop-in replacement" for the classic Teensy controller in Virtual Pinball (VPin) cabinets.